Zhenye-Na/aws-certs-cheatsheet/docs/csa/chapter05.md

 sidebar_label: RDS
 ---

-> We will cover Relational Database Service (RDS) on AWS, together with AWS Aurora, DynamoDB, RedShift and ElastiCache

-# Database on AWS
+**Choose the right database**:

+- balanced workload or heavy-read or heavy-write?
+- throughtput, does it fluctuate or something predictable
+- how much data to store, how long? average object size
+- data durability
+- latency requirement
+- data model
+- strong schema or flexible, SQL or NoSQL
+- License costs

-database types which are supported by AWS:
+Database types which are supported by AWS:

+- Relational Database
+  - RDS
     - Postgres
     - MySQL
     - MariaDB
     - Oracle
     - Microsoft SQL Server
   - Aurora (* AWS Proprietary database)
+- NoSQL
+  - DynamoDB (~ JSON)
+  - ElastiCache (key-value pairs)
+  - Neptune (graphs) - no joins, no SQL
+- Object Store ("sort of")
+  - S3
+  - Glacier
+- Data Warehouse
+  - Redshift
+  - Athena (query data in S3 using SQL, so "sort of")

+## RDS Overview

 RDS is a managed service: